mayafetzer/ChemE_Apps/README.md

 Course: CHEG 472

 ## Purpose
 A repository that holds a variety of apps that were made to help with chemical engineering processes.
+The goal of this app is to make common chemical engineering calculations more simple by providing an interface for the calculations.

 ## Public Apps